oerc0122/MDANSE/Doc/pages/scattering.rst

 for large :math:`q`-values which correspond to large momentum transfers :math:`\hbar q`.
 This is actually true for all correction methods which have suggested so far.
-For more details we refer to Ref.
+For more details we refer to [Ref18]_.
-[Ref18]_.

-**Static Structure Factor S(q)**: An important quantity describing structural properties of liquids is the static structure factor. :math:`S(q)` as an integral involving the dynamic structure factor which is also the coherent intermediate scattering function at zero time delay :math:`t = 0`.
+**Static structure factor S(q)**: An important quantity describing structural properties of liquids is the static structure factor. :math:`S(q)` is an integral involving the dynamic structure factor or the coherent intermediate scattering function at zero time delay :math:`t = 0`.

 .. math::